vrettasm/analysis_code_Man_et_al/README.md

 This repository contains the analysis code for the paper:

-Wing K. Man, Bogachan Tahirbechi, Michail Vrettas, Swapan Preet, Liming Ying, Michele Vendruscolo, Alfonso De Simone, Giuliana Fusco. **"Synaptic Vesicles Docking on the Presynaptic Membrane Stabilised by α Synuclein"**.
-Accepted for publication at *Nature Communications*.
+[Wing K. Man, Bogachan Tahirbechi, Michail D. Vrettas, Swapan Preet, Liming Ying, Michele Vendruscolo, Alfonso De Simone, Giuliana Fusco.](https://doi.org/10.1038/s41467-021-21027-4) "The docking of synaptic vesicles on the presynaptic membrane induced by α-synuclein is modulated by lipid composition."
+*Nature Communications* **12**, 927 (2021).

 ## Abstract
 ---